level23/druid-client/README.md

 ## Input Sources

-To index data, you can specify various locations where your data is located.
+To index data, you need to specify where the data is read from.
+You can do this with an

 #### `AzureInputSource`